lustempu/Recursive_Decent_Parser_Python/README.md

 # Recursive_Decent_Parser_Python
-Project Description: Recursive Decent Parser in Python In Python Language we are to implement a simple Recursive Descent Parse to handle an arithmetic expression.
+Project Description: Recursive Decent Parser (RDP) in Python A Python RDP to handle an arithmetic expression.
 After entering a valid line of code (such as x = 3 + 4 * 2) output the list of components you have processed, such as:

 C1: x = C2